 Albert Einstein (14 March 1879 – 18 April 1955) was a German-born scientist well known for his tremendous contribution to physics.
 Albert Einstein is one of the most celebrated and well-known scientists of the Twentieth Century.
 He received Nobel Prize in 1921 for his services to theoretical physics.
 Einstein is best known for his theory of relativity, mass-energy equivalence formula (E = mc2) and the photoelectric effect.

 Einstein was a sharp student and always excelled at math and physics from a young age.
-At a small age of 12, he independently discovered the proof of Pythagorean theorem.
-After his graduation in year 1900, he acquired Swiss citizenship in February 1901.
-He secured a job in Swiss Patent Office as an Assistant Examiner – level III.
+At a small age of 12, he independently discovered the proof of a Pythagorean theorem.
+After his graduation in the year 1900, he acquired Swiss citizenship in February 1901.
+He secured a job in the Swiss Patent Office as an Assistant Examiner – level III.

 Albert Einstein earned many prestigious awards for his remarkable work.
 Nobel Prize in Physics is just one of them.
-He died on April 18, 1955 at Princeton, New Jersey.
+He died on April 18, 1955, at Princeton, New Jersey.